oktadev/okta-blog/_source/_posts/2021-06-16-session-mgmt-react.md

 To understand this call, you should understand the options that are passed in.
 First is `refreshOnCheckAuth`.
 This option defaults to `false`, but if set to `true`, will refresh the Redux store in the `checkAuth()` function.
 The `checkAuth()` function is provided by the `sessionService` object from the `redux-react-session`.

-`redirectPath` defaults to `login`.
+`redirectPath` defaults to `/login`.
 This is the path used when the session is rejected or doesn't exist.
 Suppose a new user attempts to access a secured page by browsing to the URL directly.
-Because there is no session, the user will be re-routed to `login` by default, or `\home` in the example above.
+Because there is no session, the user will be re-routed to `/login` by default, or `/home` in the example above.

 Next is the `driver` option.
 The two you have already learned about are `COOKIES` and `LOCALSTORAGE`, however `redux-react-session` also accepts `INDEXEDDB` or `WEBSQL`.  `IndexedDB` is a database that is built into the browser.
 Applications that require a lot of client-side data storage should consider this option.  `Web SQL` is also a browser based database, however it is not supported in HTML5 and is deprecated.  `IndexedDB` is considered the default alternative to `Web SQL`.